Abhinav-gupta103/DesignPatterns-in-java/README.md

 9. Builder Pattern (Creational)

    • The Builder Pattern is a creational design pattern that allows you to create complex objects step by step.
 Unlike other creational patterns, the Builder pattern separates the construction of a complex object from its representation, allowing you to create different representations by reusing the same construction process.

    • It is usefull when :-
       - The object you want to create has multiple fields, especially optional fields.
       - You want to create an object in a step-by-step process while keeping the construction logic separate from the object’s representation.

 Example Use Case: Creating a complex meal order where you can choose specific ingredients, drink, and dessert.

+10. Prototype Pattern (Creational)

+	•	Purpose: Creates new objects by cloning an existing object, useful when object creation is expensive.

+	•	Where it’s used: In scenarios where creating a new instance of a class is costly (e.g., resource-heavy or time-consuming).

+	•	Importance: It reduces the cost of creating new objects by copying an existing instance.

+Example Use Case: Copying an object in a game like a character or a weapon with its current state.

+Why These Patterns are Important

+   1. Reusability: These patterns are designed to solve common problems in a reusable manner.

+   2. Maintainability: They promote clean, modular, and maintainable code structures.

+   3. Scalability: Design patterns help in building software that can scale and evolve without needing major refactoring.

+   4. Decoupling: Many patterns, like the Observer, Command, and Facade, help decouple code, reducing dependencies and increasing flexibility.

+When to Use Design Patterns

+   •	Complexity Management: Use patterns when your codebase grows complex, and you need modular, reusable, and scalable solutions.

+   •	Common Solutions: When faced with a recurring problem or design challenge, patterns provide tried-and-tested solutions.

+   •	Team Collaboration: Patterns provide a common language for developers, helping teams collaborate more effectively.

+These are some of the most important design patterns that every developer should understand.
+They provide powerful solutions to common architectural challenges and help you write more efficient, maintainable, and scalable software.